-With all the tutors out there nowadays, and with the wide range in their hourly rates, it’s enough to make anyone’s head spin on the search for “the best” when interviewing in-home tutors.
+With all the tutors out there nowadays, and with the wide range in their hourly rates, it’s enough to make anyone’s head spin on the search for “the best” when it comes to interviewing a potential tutor.

-Then be sure to ask your interviewee in-home tutors these questions, to see how good of a fit they might be with your family and your kiddo.
+Be sure to include these questions to ask your tutor at the next interview, to see whether they might be a good fit with your family and your kiddo.

 1. How many students do they tutor?

 Having many students likely means they are successful and probably a very good candidate.
-However, if you are a family that has constant schedule changes and needs a high level of flexibility, you might not get it from a tutor who is fully booked.
+However, if you are a family that has constant schedule changes and needs a high level of flexibility, you might not get it from a tutor who is fully booked so this may be something to keep in mind when interviewing a potential tutor.
 On the other hand, a tutor will a full schedule might be overworked or nearing burnout if they don’t have a structure to maintain such a workload.

-A tutor with less clients might simply be new to the business, or maintaining low numbers to keep her flexibility.
+A tutor with fewer clients might simply be new to the business or maintaining low numbers in order to keep her flexibility.

 2. How long have they been tutoring?

-The more years they have under their belt, probably means that they will be more flexible and creative in their teaching techniques, since they have likely had students with many different learning needs.
+This is one of the most important questions to ask your tutor.
+The more years they have under their belt, probably means that they will be more flexible and creative in their teaching techniques since they have likely had students with many different learning needs.

 More years teaching means more opportunities to come up with useful metaphors and examples to better explain difficult concepts.